 7. Malala Yousafzai

 After the Taliban took control in Pakistan in 2008, girls were no longer allowed to attend school.
-But Malala Yousafzai fought for her rights for an education, and in 2012, she spoke out publicly about the issue.
+But Malala Yousafzai fought for her right to an education and in 2012, she spoke out publicly about the issue.

 This made her a Taliban target, and she was later shot in the head after a gunman boarded her school bus looking for her.
 Miraculously, Yousafzai survived, and she did not let the incident discourage her.